 Based on this research, we’ve compiled this list of the best solar panels for van and RV owners.

-Renogy 100w Solar Panel Kit – The Best Campervan Solar Panel on the Market
+Renogy 200w Solar Panel Premium Kit – The Best Campervan Solar Panel on the Market

-The Renogy 100w Solar Panel is a great option for those who want to maximize the performance of their camper van solar system.
-These rigid panels can be used on the ground or mounted, and combined with multiple units for extra power.
+These rigid panels can be used on the ground or van-mounted, and combined with multiple units for extra power.
 While it’s suitable to charge 12V batteries, it can also be outfitted to charge 24V or 48V batteries as well.

-In addition, it’s one of the quietest and more durable panels out there.
+In addition, it’s one of the quietest and more durable solar panel for camper vans out there.
 In the rare event that something does break, the Renogy panel comes with a 5-year warranty on material damage and a 25-year warranty on solar output.

 WindyNation 100W Polycrystalline Kit